Pwnagotchi-Unofficial/Pwnagotchi.org/content/getting-started/index.md

 Configure Wireless LAN, you'd want to leave that empty, since your device won't be connecting to the itnernet by itself.

-Set Locale Settings, enter the timezone you are in, and the keyboart layout you'd wish to use when you remote in.
+Set Locale Settings, enter the timezone you are in, and the keyboard layout you'd wish to use when you remote in.

 ![Example of the settings](https://github.com/pwndevelopers/community-wiki/assets/21370314/04d52ceb-ea89-444e-8eff-76cb6e359762)